Education & Community Involvement

 Mid-Columbia Fisheries’ Watershed Connections programs are tailored to the needs of individual schools.
 The program connects local watershed issues and salmon recovery to ocean science, and includes in-class lessons and field trips.
 The program enforces concepts students need for the state-required “end of course” biology assessments and links to the federal next generation science standards.
 The program supports teachers and students in designing small research projects and collecting data.
 Students learn about salmon recovery, ocean acidification, nutrient cycling, food web, climate change, and human impacts.
 Field activities include planting trees, surveying vegetation transects, testing water quality, and sampling macro-invertebrates.

 College interns assist with a variety of projects, including stream surveys, project stewardship, monitoring, the Bull Trout Task Force and much more.
-To find out more about opportunities for internships, contact Melissa Babik at email@example.com.
+To find out more about opportunities for internships, us at firstname.lastname@example.org.

 “My volunteer internship allowed me to work outdoors every day and gain field skills I will use in my career.” – Garrett Pittis, former Mid-Columbia Fisheries intern.